Do you have to have both to travel to the US?

 US Entry Waiver

 If you have a record and you’re contemplating a trip or you have business in the US it is complicated and your physical entry to the US is never guaranteed.
-If, in the past, you have been deemed inadmissible by the US for any reason, it is important to obtain a US Entry Waiver.
-If you haven’t been deemed inadmissible in the past, then you may not need a US Entry Waiver.
-You don’t necessarily have to have a criminal record to be denied either.
+If, in the past, you have been deemed inadmissible or denied entry into the US for any reason, it is important to obtain a US Entry Waiver.
+Even if you have never been denied or deemed inadmissible, if you’ve had any dealings with police or court, this could pose a potential issue for you in attempting to cross any border into the U.S. You don’t necessarily have to have a criminal record to be denied either.
 If you have ever been arrested, given an absolute or conditional discharge they can still deny you access.
 Either the absolute or conditional discharge means the person does not end-up with a criminal record.
+Even if you have never been denied or deemed inadmissible, if you’ve had any dealings with police or court, this could pose a potential issue for you in attempting to cross any border into the U.S.

-An official document, called an I-192 is provided by the US to enter the United States from Canada (or any other country).
-You only require this document IF you have previously been denied access to the US – the correct term is, “deemed inadmissible”.
+An official document, called Form I-192: Application for Advance Permission to Enter as Nonimmigrant, is provided by the US to enter the United States from Canada (or any other country).
 With an approved US Entry Waiver document, the border guards cannot deny you entry based on what the approved document says.
 The document has to include the right information for your situation.
 If you are unsure of what the right information is for your specific situation, call or email us for a free consultation.

 What is a pardon in Canada?